 - Variety: having a large number of data sources

 - Velocity: ensuring the data is continuously updated

 To obtain this data, instructors can use a multitude of sources, from student evaluations to national test results to online tracking.
 A scholarly review of research on Big Data in education from the years 2014–2019 concluded that a combined online learning approach may be an ideal way to gather data.
 The contents of the review “give new insight to universities to plan mixed learning programs that combine conventional learning with web-based learning.
 This permits students to accomplish focused learning outcomes, engrossing exercises at an ideal pace.
 It can be helpful for teachers to apprehend the ways to gauge students’ learning behaviour and attitude simultaneously and advance teaching strategy accordingly.”

 If this is the case, Crowdmark is in the valuable position to provide instructors with data to help drive instruction and predict student outcomes.
 Instructors are currently using Crowdmark for innovative data analysis, including

-Crowdmark also provides data to students in the form of Performance Reports showing their progress across assessments, as well as links to the instructor feedback on their highest- and lowest-scoring questions.
-As we continue to build analytics across the platform, we would love to hear how you could use data obtained from Crowdmark to inform your teaching practice.
+Crowdmark also provides data to students in the form of Performance Reports showing their progress across assessments, as well as links to the instructor feedback on their highest and lowest scoring questions.
+And we continue to build analytics across the platform to better inform your teaching practice.